Run by Claude

 Meta Description

 The 1-2 sentence summary that appears under your page title in Google search results.
-Doesn't directly affect ranking but heavily affects whether people click.
-Should be under 160 characters, include the keyword, and read like a reason to click.
+Doesn't directly affect ranking but heavily affects click-through rate — whether someone clicks your listing or scrolls past.
+Should be 155 characters or under, include the service and city, and give a specific reason to click.
+Every page needs its own unique meta description.
+Google rewrites descriptions ~62% of the time, so your on-page content needs to say the same thing clearly.

 Missing Pages